Ghosts Through the Cracks by Sarah Zama is a historical fantasy novella set in 1920s Chicago. Meet the good guy, Michael.

 Indians don’t leave the reservation these days.
 We know there’s nothing for us outside.
 But there was nothing for me inside either.
 I just knew.
 I needed to… go.

 Wewacipi wasn’t happy with my decision, but he went with me nonetheless.
 We walked roads increasingly busy with traffic and came to this city, Chicago, where there’s no remembrance of what the land used to be.
 No connection.
-Though sometimes the veil still become clear enough to see on the other side.
+Though sometimes the veil still becomes clear enough to see on the other side.

 Who’s modelling as Michael